Okaja/ShellScripting/README.md

 ### Creating a Shell Script

-- A folder was created using the mkdir command
+- A folder is created using the mkdir command
 - a file called user-input.sh was created using the touch user-input.sh command
-- The script is written with the  and saved.
-Note the **#!/bin/bash** in the code, it helps to specify the type of bash interpreter to be used to same the script.
+- The script is written and saved.
+Note the **#!/bin/bash** in the code(in the image) below, it helps to specify the type of bash interpreter to be used to execute the script.
 - To make the file executable we use the chmod +x user-input.sh command

-- To run the script we use the./user-input.sh command
+- To run the script we use the ./user-input.sh command

 ![InputOutput](./img/6.outouptfirstscript.png)

-This image  above shows the the script file.
+This image  above shows the the script file that allows a user enter name and output name with a message.

 ![InputOutput](./img/6.createfirstscript.png)

 The image above shows the steps used to create a simple script.

 The image shows the output of the script file when the file is executed.
 It also shows the steips in creating and executing the script file